The not-for-profit School of

 Are you new to meditation?
 If so, you can skip this Lesson.
 The following advanced Lesson is for those who have practiced mindfulness.
 If this Lesson seems a little technical, just remember: the actual OJAYA “Armor” technique is absolutely easy and simple— even for the newest beginner!

 Mindfulness — as commonly seen today — comes from Buddhist traditions.
 But scholars have an ongoing debate as to whether Buddha ever really taught mindfulness as a specific practice.

-Meanwhile, today’s modernized ideas of mindfulness — typical in today’s trendy spiritual “marketplace” — are actually highly watered-down versions of ancient, traditional practices that have lost essential key ingredients …
+Mindful practices are helpful for various purposes.
+However, today’s modernized ideas of mindfulness — typical in today’s trendy spiritual “marketplace” — are actually highly watered-down versions of ancient, traditional practices … that have lost essential key ingredients.

 For example, people are quite surprised to learn that …